Skip to main content

 Learning outcomes

-• continue to develop skills in prompt engineering by customising genAI tools
+• continue to develop skills in prompt engineering and prompt processing with GenAI tools

-• explore how genAI can support the work of teachers by differentiating and personalising student learning through a case study approach.
+• explore how GenAI can support the work of teachers in implementing creativity in the classroom through a case study approach.

 Structure